sir-lab/data-release/README.md

 # Huawei Public Cloud and Huawei Private Cloud data release

+This is the repository for <a href="https://dl.acm.org/doi/10.1145/3620678.3624783" download> ***How Does It Function?
+Characterizing Long-term Trends in Production Serverless Workloads***</a> published at ACM SoCC 2023.

+The paper analyzes the Huawei Public Cloud and Huawei Private Cloud datasets, which are available for download below.

+We also provide two Jupyter Notebooks that show how to load the data as a Pandas DataFrame and make plots.

 ### Download/read our paper

 * <a href="https://dl.acm.org/doi/10.1145/3620678.3624783" download> ACM Library </a>